msa-em/nanocartography/03_derivations.md

 with the correct orientation.
 In terms of interfaces, it is absolutely necessary that a boundary be analyzed edge on in order to best assess chemical gradients.
-For example, the depletion in sensitized stainless steels due to irradiation can be measured (Simonen and Bruemmer, 1998) and subsequently used to model the behavior of a material as a result of various external stimuli (e.g., heating, irradiation, chemical diffusion).
+For example, the depletion in sensitized stainless steels due to irradiation can be measured {cite:p}`simonen1998radiation` and subsequently used to model the behavior of a material as a result of various external stimuli (e.g., heating, irradiation, chemical diffusion).
 Therefore, rapid and accurate alignment of interfaces on